codersforcauses/workshops/docs/2022-2023-summer/mvc-mvvm-architecture-and-communications.md

 #### Summary
-There are plenty of architecural design patterns for all your software needs.
+There are plenty of architectural design patterns for all your software needs.
 Many are far too complicated and extensive to use in our case.
 MVC and MVVM are simple in design and easy to implement, making them among the most popular design patterns and perfect for developing web applications.

 ## Communication